waiterxiaoyy/YIDE/README.md

 2. Configure MySQL in the project

-Configure MySQL entries and sequelize entries in config.default.js in `YIDE-Egg-Server/config`, and change the password and database to your own Settings.
+Configure `mysql` entries and `sequelize` entries in config.default.js in `YIDE-Egg-Server/config`, and change the password and database to your own Settings.

 ```js
 config.mysql = {